The phone rang, jolting Kat from her sleep.

 The growling voice let out a deep resonating laugh.

 “You think you can take me out?”
-His whispered response drew a sharp breath from her.
+His whispered breath tingled against her ear.

 A challenging snarl echoed around the courtyard.